-10. That the Lake County Water Resources Department develop and implement a plan to release water during the spring of 2023 from the Adobe Creek and/or Highland Springs reservoirs to supplement instream flows to the extent feasible during the hitch spawning season, including but not limited to cold-weather events during which groundwater pumping occurs for agricultural crop protection; and submit a mid-year budget request authorizing reimbursement for unanticipated costs for chi-related projects and programs, such funding being contingent upon review and approval by the Board of Supervisors.
+9. That the Lake County Water Resources Department submit a mid-year budget request authorizing reimbursement for unanticipated costs for chi-related projects and programs, the amount and source(s) of such funding being contingent upon review and approval by the Board of Supervisors.

-THE BOARD OF SUPERVISORS HEREBY ORDERS that a copy of this proclamation be provided to the Office of the California Governor; the state director of the Office of Emergency Services; the president of the State Water Resources Control Board; the president of the California Fish and Game Commission; the director of the California Department of Fish and Wildlife; the chair of the Blue Ribbon Committee for the Rehabilitation of Clear Lake; secretary of the California Natural Resources Agency; the Ukiah field office manager of the Bureau of Land Management; the forest supervisor of the Mendocino National Forest; the director of the U.S. Fish and Wildlife Service; the secretary of the U.S. Department of the Interior; and the chair of each native sovereign nation within the County of Lake.
+THE BOARD OF SUPERVISORS HEREBY ORDERS that a copy of this proclamation be provided to the Office of the California Governor; the state director of the Office of Emergency Services; the president of the State Water Resources Control Board; the president of the California Fish and Game Commission; the director of the California Department of Fish and Wildlife; the chair of the Blue Ribbon Committee for the Rehabilitation of Clear Lake; the Ukiah field office manager of the Bureau of Land Management; the director of the U.S. Fish and Wildlife Service; the secretary of the U.S. Department of the Interior; and the chair of each native sovereign nation within the County of Lake.

-This proclamation was duly passed by the Board of Supervisors of the County of Lake at a regular meeting held on January 24, 2023, February 7, 2023, by the following roll call vote:
+This proclamation was duly passed by the Board of Supervisors of the County of Lake at a regular meeting held on January 24, 2023, by the following roll call vote: